Skip to main content

 Sharing State Controller ResourcesDescription

-GET/api/catena/sharing-stateReturns sharing states of business partners, optionally filtered by a business partner type and an array of external IDs.
+GET/sharing-stateReturns sharing states of business partners, optionally filtered by an array of external IDs.

 2.2.1.3 CHANGELOG CONTROLLER